GSmithApps/hindent/README.md

 # Installation

 1. Clone this repository or simply grab the python file
-2. Install chez scheme and make sure it's on your path by running `chez`.
+2. Install chez scheme (`brew install chezscheme`) and make sure it's on your path by running `chez`.
    - This also works with other lisps or schemes.
 If you want to do that, the notes in the ``initialize`` method will explain how